How to Raise Metabolism

 There is clear evidence8 that protein exerts an increased thermic effect when compared to fat and carbohydrate.
 A main reason for the difference may be due to the fact that the body has no storage capacity for protein.
 The increased amount of energy attributable to this thermic effect is probably too small to have a visible effect on weight loss in the short term, but over periods of months or years, this difference may become significant, both clinically and statistically.
 Evidence is also convincing that higher protein diets increase satiety when compared to lower protein diets.

-The Danish researchers conducted a study6 comparing the effects of pork-meat protein, soy protein and carbohydrates on a 24-hour energy expenditure with young, healthy, overweight and mildly obese men in a randomized, single blind, three-way crossover study lasting four days.
-The study concluded substituting 17 to 18 percent of the carbohydrate energy with pork meat or soy protein produced 3 percent higher 24-hour energy expenditure.
+The Danish researchers conducted a four-day study6 comparing the effects of pork-meat protein, soy protein and carbohydrates on a 24-hour energy expenditure with young, healthy, overweight and mildly obese men.
+Researchers found that substituting 17-18% of the carbohydrate energy with pork meat or soy protein produced 3 percent higher 24-hour energy expenditure.
 The animal protein in the pork meat produced 2 percent higher 24-hour energy expenditure than the soy protein.

 Another study7 looked for differences in thermogenesis and macronutrient oxidation between lean and obese women.
 Lean and obese women were studied on two occasions, one week apart.
 In one visit, they consumed a protein-rich meal; in the other visit, a fat-rich meal.
 The two meals were isocaloric, of equal volume and given in random order.
-Thermogenesis was not significantly different between lean and obese women after eating the protein-rich or the fat-rich meal.
+Thermogenesis was not significantly different between lean and obese women.
 However it was significantly higher, by almost three-fold, after consumption of the protein-rich meal in comparison with the fat-rich meal in both study groups.